‘Buffy the Vampire Slayer’ TV Reboot in Development From Joss Whedon, Monica Owusu-Breen

 Breen’s previous credits include “Agents of SHIELD,” which is executive produced by Whedon.
 She also developed and served as showrunner on “Midnight, Texas” at NBC, but departed the show after one season.
 She has also written and produced shows like “Charmed,” “Alias,” “Brothers & Sisters,” and “Fringe.”
 She is repped by WME.

+The rebooted series also marks the latest television project Whedon has lined up in the past few months.
+Just last week HBO announced they had given a straight-to-series order to “The Nevers,” a sci-fi drama that Whedon will write, direct, and executive produce in addition to serving as showrunner.
+He is also an executive producer on “Pippa Smith: Grown-Up Detective,” a half-hour comedy series in development at Freeform.

-The original series was based on the 1992 film of the same name, which Whedon wrote and starred Kristy Swanson as Buffy.
+The original “Buffy the Vampire Slayer” series was based on the 1992 film of the same name, which Whedon wrote and starred Kristy Swanson as Buffy.
 The show ran for seven seasons and 145 episodes and is frequently cited as one of the best shows ever made.
 In addition to Gellar, it starred Nicholas Brendon, Alyson Hannigan, Anthony Head, James Marsters, Emma Caulfield Ford, and David Boreanaz.